Cambridge Branch: Cambridge railway yard

-Various private sidings were also used for the carriage of sawn timber, wood and wool products by local industries.
+Various private sidings were also used for the carriage of sawn timber, wood and wool products by local industries.In 1937 a 60 ft loading bank for horses to and from Cambridge Racing Club was built, northeast of Taylor Street.

 The station yard employed a mixture of 'Wynn-Williams' spring-loaded points, lockable switch points, ground-throw turnouts and also had trap-points/de-railers located on and protecting both the Public Works Siding, Crossing Loop and Number One Siding.

 The old station building was sold and broken up in 1973 and an overhead crane was erected in its place to handle container traffic from Weddell Crown Aotearoa freezing works in Leamington.
 With the removal of the station building administration was subsequently moved and conducted from an office added to the Goods Shed.
 As a result, both the 'Home' and 'Distant' signals were fixed in the stop position.
 In the late 1970s following the removal of the stockyards the stockyard site was used for the washing and drying of N.Z.R tarpaulins on purpose built drying racks.